About

 About Me

 I live in the beautiful city of York with my husband and our three cats.
-When I’m not making clothes, studying fashion design or tinkering with code, you might catch me enjoying one of my other hobbies:
+When I’m not making clothes, you’ll probably find me doing one of these things:

 Sewing